 Niseko is just a short 1-hour drive from Toyako Onsen and we stayed in My Ecolodge, Kutchan which is 5 mins drive to the ski mountain.
 Do note Niseko roads have more black ice than another place, so drive super slowly during winter as cars tend to skid.

 Niseko Ramen is one of the most famous ramen shop renowned for its potato foam ramen, do expect long queue and wear sufficiently during winter.

 As a first-timer, we decided to ski & snowboard at Niseko Grand Hirafu which is one of the 4 resorts (Hanazono, Grand Hirafu, Niseko Village & Annupuri) of Niseko United on one mountain, Niseko Annupuri.
 (1,308m).

 Since we are beginners without equipment, we will need to rent most of the boards & ski.
 If you are planning to ski for more than 1 day, it is advisable to buy your own ski suit & pants during sales in your country than renting here.
 There are many shops that rent ski wear & equipment in Niseko.
 The cost of renting ski jacket, pants & ski or snowboard is around 7,500yen per pax.

-If this is your first time or do not know how to ski, do spend some money to learn the basic and crucially how to reduce your speed or fall down which is very important.
-Last thing you want is to hurt yourself or somebody else.
+If this is your first time or does not know how to ski, do spend some money to learn the basic and crucially how to reduce your speed or fall down which is very important.
+The last thing you want is to hurt yourself or somebody else.

-Part 2 of our Lake Toya & Niseko trip will ends here, Part 3 Otaru & Sapporo will be the final part for our Hokkaido Trip.
+Part 2 of our Lake Toya & Niseko trip will end here, Part 3 Otaru & Sapporo will be the final part for our Hokkaido Trip.
 Do stay tuned!